naiquevin/emacs-config/README.md

 # Emacs Configuration

-This is my emacs configuration which I use both at work and office.
+This is my emacs configuration which I use both at work and home.

 The organization of elisp code and configuration is as follows: